EasyEatsXyz/mariadb-backup2/README.md

-# ubuntu-1604-mysql-backup
+# mariadb-backup

-This repository contains a few scripts for automating backups with Percona Xtrabackup and Innobackupex
+This repository contains a few scripts for automating backups with mariabackup